-The Ross Adams is a former uranium-thorium mine in the Tongass National Forest, located on the southeastern slopes of Bokan Mountain near the southern end of Prince of Wales Island, approximately 33 miles (53 km) southeast of Hydaburg and 38 air miles (61 km) southwest of Ketchikan, Alaska.
+The Ross Adams is a historical uranium-thorium mine in the Tongass National Forest, located on the southeastern slopes of Bokan Mountain near the southern end of Prince of Wales Island, approximately 33 miles (53 km) southeast of Hydaburg and 38 air miles (61 km) southwest of Ketchikan, Alaska.
 The mine is within the Kendrick Creek watershed and an abandoned road leads to the head of West Arm Kendrick Bay.
 The bay was named in 1879 by William H. Dall of the U.S. Coast and Geodetic Survey for Captain John Kendrick, an American sea captain during the American Revolutionary War.
 In 1788-1789, Kendrick was involved in the exploration and maritime fur trading of the Pacific Northwest alongside his subordinate Robert Gray with the vessels Columbia Rediviva and Lady Washington.

 The Ross Adams ore deposit outcropped on the southeastern flank of Bokan Mountain.
 In 1956, mining began with an open pit at an elevation of 900 feet (274 m), then from 1957 to 1971, three underground adits or tunnels at 900 (274 m), 700 (213 m) and 300 feet (91 m) in elevation were operated intermittently by several different mining companies.
 The mines produced about 650 tons (590,000 kg) of uranium ore.
 The ore produced from all levels was conveyed via haul roads to ore staging areas and barge loading docks on the north shore of West Arm Kendrick Bay.